Tornado Damage in North Texas, Due to Shoddy Construction?

 The Dallas Morning News reached out to Ratcliff Constructions for comment, but calls were not returned.

 Stories like this remind us that construction companies may not always be honest, but when you are walking through a house, it may be impossible to tell that these types of construction defects exist.
-If you feel that you have been taken advantage of by shoddy construction, its worth making a call to the Freeman Law Firm for a consultation.
+If you feel that you have been taken advantage of by shoddy construction, its worth making a call our Houston construction defect lawyers at the Freeman Law Firm for a consultation.